Her Campus Logo Her Campus Logo

 UC Berkeley '26

-Ellie is a Sophomore at the University of California, Berkeley double majoring in English and Media Studies.
+Ellie is a Junior at the University of California, Berkeley double majoring in English and Media Studies.
 She is currently a staff-writer for the Berkeley chapter in the editorial department.
 Ellie has experience in media, film, public relations, and writing.
 She enjoys writing personal blogs and essays in her free time as well as articles about all things pop culture.
 After graduating, Ellie aspires to enter the media and communications industry where she can continue to share stories.
 When Ellie is not writing, she loves dancing, and is involved in three dance clubs on campus, listening to music, watching movies, spending time with friends and family, and eating ice cream.